 The next morning we woke up early, acquired and packed our provisions and started out for the Matterhorn Trail.
 Most hikers take the gondolas up to Schwartzee and then hike down the Matterhorn Trail, but Jim though that was cheating (and in all fairness, our calves were killing us from our hike down Monte Bre two days earlier), so we hiked up to Schwartzee, instead.
 For those interested, it’s a 9.8km hike that should take about 3 hours (one way).

-On the early stages of our hike we passed maybe 4 locals with their dogs and only 1 runner and one couple seemed to be hiking in the same direction with us (we never saw the couple again after Zmutt).
+On the early stages of our hike we passed maybe four locals with their dogs and only one runner and one couple seemed to be hiking in the same direction with us (we never saw the couple again after Zmutt).

 While I complained a little early on, it was really nice to have the entire hike/paths to ourselves.
 We were able to stop and take photos or just admire the scenery as we pleased.
 Interestingly, we only saw one marmot the whole hike and practically zero other wildlife.

 Near Zmutt we came to a dam (photos below) and were taken by the cloudy water as well as the signs posted for the company: “Hydro-exploitation Plant “.
 Hah.
 You can’t really tell from the photos, but there are waterfalls EVERYWHERE feeding into this spot, though not directly flowing at that moment.
 We were surprised it wasn’t higher, as it had rained the previous day (a hard rain).

 Somewhere between Zmutt and Stafel (I think) we came to our first, good views of the Matterhorn.
-I think this was one of the most rewarding views of the day, as we’d be hiking straight up for what seemed like at least 30 minutes.
+I think this was one of the most rewarding views of the day, as we’d been hiking straight up for what seemed like at least 30 minutes.